TLILIFIRAS/Stock-Market-Index-Price-Prediction/README.md

 ## File Overview

-- `market_prediction.ipynb`: Jupyter notebook that contains all the code for this project.
+- `notebook.ipynb`: Jupyter notebook that contains all the code for this project.

 ## Usage